adambard/learnxinyminutes-docs/self.html.markdown

 Messages can either be unary, binary or keyword.
 Precedence is in that order.
 Unlike Smalltalk, the precedence of binary messages must be specified, and all keywords after the first must start with a capital letter.
 Messages are separeated from their destination by whitespace.

 ```
-23 printLine → unary message, sends 'printLine' to the object '23'
+"unary message, sends 'printLine' to the object '23'
-               which prints the string '23' to stdout and returns the receiving object (ie 23)
+which prints the string '23' to stdout and returns the receiving object (ie 23)"
+23 printLine

-(23 + 7) * 8 → sends the message '+' with '7' to '23', then the message '*' with '8' to the result
+"sends the message '+' with '7' to '23', then the message '*' with '8' to the result"
+(23 + 7) * 8

-2 power: 8 → sends 'power:' to '2' with '8' returns 256
+"sends 'power:' to '2' with '8' returns 256"
+2 power: 8

-'hello' keyOf: 'e' IfAbsent: -1 → sends 'keyOf:IfAbsent:' to 'hello' with arguments 'e' and '-1'.
-Returns 1, the index of 'e' in 'hello'.
+"sends 'keyOf:IfAbsent:' to 'hello' with arguments 'e' and '-1'.
+Returns 1, the index of 'e' in 'hello'."
+'hello' keyOf: 'e' IfAbsent: -1
 ```

 # Blocks